flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190111-19-02-11-should-you-have-the-right-not-to-vaccinate.md

     potentially tighten laws that allow for these personal exemptions.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CIa\x19m very worried that these measles epidemics are becoming a new normal…The enablers are state legislators in those states, that have allowed themselves to be played.”\n> \n> Dr. Peter Hotez, Texas Childrena\x19s Hospital Center for Vaccine Development at Baylor College of Medicine in Houston who is against personal exemptions for vaccines."
+  card_text: "> ax1CIax19m very worried that these measles epidemics are becoming a new normal…The enablers are state legislators in those states, that have allowed themselves to be played.”n> n> Dr. Peter Hotez, Texas Childrenax19s Hospital Center for Vaccine Development at Baylor College of Medicine in Houston who is against personal exemptions for vaccines."
   card_citation: ''
 card_4:
-  card_text: "> a\x1CI see that as medical fascism.
-Ia\x19m the one who is going to make medical decisions for my kids.a\x1D\n> \n> Becky Johnson mother of 3, who is against vaccinations.
+  card_text: "> ax1CI see that as medical fascism.
+Iax19m the one who is going to make medical decisions for my kids.ax1Dn> n> Becky Johnson mother of 3, who is against vaccinations.
 She disagrees with a new California law passed in 2015 (after a measles outbreak at Disneyland) that reversed personal exemptions, requiring vaccinations."
   card_citation: ''
 card_5:
   card_text: >-